sreekeshm7/AI_interview/FRONTEND_INTEGRATION.md

 {
   "collector_session_id": 1,
   "user_id": "user_123",
-  "assistant_message": "What role would you like to train for?...", "expected_field": "role"
+  "assistant_message": "Hello Alex, I’ll ask you a few quick questions so I can prepare the perfect interview for your practice.
+Are you ready to begin?", "assistant_audio_base64": "...", "assistant_audio_content_type": "audio/mp3", "expected_field": "readiness"
 }
 ```